English Editing for Chinese Academic Journal Articles: A Guide for Researchers

 Proofreading

 Proofreading is a final-stage review focused on surface errors: spelling mistakes, typographical errors, punctuation errors, and minor grammatical inconsistencies in an otherwise correctly written manuscript.
-It is the right service when the manuscript has already been written in good English, by a qualified bilingual professional or through extensive revision, and needs a final check before submission.
-It is not the right service for a manuscript that was drafted in Chinese and translated into English, because the structural patterns described above are not surface errors.
-They are embedded in the sentence and paragraph structure throughout the manuscript, and proofreading does not address them.
+It's the right service when the manuscript has already been written in good English, by a qualified bilingual professional or through extensive revision, and needs a final check before submission.
+It's not the right service for a manuscript that was drafted in Chinese and translated into English, because the structural patterns described above aren't surface errors.
+They're embedded in the sentence and paragraph structure throughout the manuscript, and proofreading doesn't address them.

 Many Chinese researchers request proofreading when their manuscript needs editing or rewriting.
 The result is a manuscript that has its spelling checked but still reads as non-native English.
 This is the scenario that produces the journal rejection for language quality that proofreading was intended to prevent.
 Professional proofreading is a valuable service at the right stage.
 The right stage is after all other editing is complete.